skymavis/waypoint-unity/Assets/Plugins/README.md

 ## Features

-- Authorize users: sign in to your app with Waypoint.
+- Authorize users: let users sign in to your app with Ronin Waypoint to connect their keyless wallet and an optional EOA wallet.
-- Send transactions: transfer tokens to other addresses.
+- Send transactions: transfer RON, ERC-20 tokens, and make contract calls for in-game transactions.
-- Sign messages: sign plain text messages.
-- Sign typed data: sign structured data according to the EIP-712 standard.
+- Sign messages and typed data: prove ownership of a wallet or sign structured data.
-- Call contracts: execute custom transactions on smart contracts.

 ## Prerequisites